Raimeeab/day-planner/README.md

 ## Technologies used

-HTML, CSS, JavaScript (jQuery) and Bootstrap
+- HTML
+- CSS
+- JavaScript
+- Bootstrap
+- Jquery
+- Moment.js

 ## Usage

 The current date and time is displayed on the screen, along with 'timeblocks' from 8am-6pm.
 Users can press on a timeblock and enter their tasks.
 Each timeblock is color coded to indicate whether it is in the past (grey), present (red) or future (green).
-All user input is saved into local storage for the user, so that each saved event persists when the user revisits the app.
-The user can also mark tasks as complete in the timeblock which will turn the check mark to green.
+The user can click on their desired timeblock, input their task and then press the save button.
+This will store the task into local storage, meaning each saved event persists when the user revisits the page.

 ## Contributors
 *The Univserity of Sydney | Trilogy Education Services*